Arcadia Bluffs Golf Club: Better than Whistling Straits?

 Hole 4 (Par 4, 311 yards)

-One of the things I like about Arcadia, at least from the tees we were playing is the shorter holes that require you to really think about what you want to do.
+One of the things I like about Arcadia Bluffs, at least from the tees we were playing, is that the shorter holes require you to really think about what you want to do.

 Hole 5 (Par 5, 557 yards)